ligurio/awesome-ttygames/README.md

 ### [Wander](https://github.com/shmup/wander)

-Wander was probably the first computer game that is recognisable as what came to be known as a â€œtext adventureâ€.
+Wander was probably the first computer game that is recognisable as what came to be known as a “text adventure”.

 **Play**: ```https://s3.amazonaws.com/wander1974/wander.html```